Lorentz Violation and the Higgs Mechanism: Lorentz-Violating Lagrangians

 This includes the usual Higgs self-interaction terms from $\Phi^{4}$ theory, as well as a seagull vertex (involving two Higgs and two gauge fields) and a related three-particle vertex with one of the Higgs fields replaced by the vacuum expectation value $v$.
 The seagull and three-field vertices have their Lorentz structures modified by $k_{S}$ in precisely the same way as the gauge boson mass term.

 The remaining terms in ${\cal L}_{2}'$ and ${\cal L}_{I}'$ are the C-violating terms involving $k_{A}$.
 These can be expressed in terms of the gauge field strength.
-The three-field interaction is equivalent to $\frac{1}{4}ek_{A}^{\mu\nu}h^{2}F_{\mu\nu}$.
-There is no Lorentz-invariant analogue for such a term.
+The three-field interaction is equivalent to $\frac{1}{4}ek_{A}^{\mu\nu}h^{2}F_{\mu\nu}$, and there is no Lorentz-invariant analogue for such a term.
 Terms involving $k_{S}$ are similar to Lorentz-invariant terms, in that they involve replacing the Minkowski metric tensor $g^{\mu\nu}$ with an arbitrary symmetric $k_{S}^{\mu\nu}$.
 In contrast, there is no Lorentz-invariant, antisymmetric, two-index tensor to be contracted with $F^{\mu\nu}$, so the $k_{A}^{\mu\nu}F_{\mu\nu}$ interactions have a uniquely Lorentz-violating structure.
-Moreover, these terms are gauge invariant, in spite of the spontaneous symmetry breaking.
-They depend on the gauge field $A$ only through the field strength tensor and descend directly from the term $\frac{1}{2}ek_{A}^{\mu\nu}\Phi^{*}\Phi F_{\mu\nu}$ in the original ${\cal L}$.